BibekStha/bibekstha/README.md

 I manage/update few web applications (created some myself), create internal utility web applications, manage cloud servers, all on my own.

-I'm currently learning more of NuxtJs/VueJs applying to some web applications.
+I'm currently learning more of NuxtJs/VueJs by applying to some web applications.

 I would love to collaborate on a project with MEVN tech stack but I'm open to hearing any proposal.